 If the funding target is not met within 30 days, your money will be refunded to you.
 If you manage to get an investor, then you’re on your way to owning your first home!

-The FundMYHome scheme may or may not work for you, depending on many factors like how much savings you have, are you going to borrow money to place your deposit, are you buying a home along with a partner, are you looking for a permanent home or just looking to invest; and many more.
+The FundMyHome scheme may or may not work for you, depending on many factors like how much savings you have, whether you going to borrow money to place your deposit, whether you are buying a home along with a partner, whether you are looking for a permanent home or just looking to invest; and many more.

-The scheme, which is set to take off in 2019 has its pros and cons – so it’s important that you do extensive research and speak to an expert before you proceed to buy your first home.
+The scheme has its pros and cons, so it’s important that you do extensive research and speak to an expert before you proceed to buy your first home.

 This article was originally published on November 26, 2018.